 F. Clifton White

-Served as Executive Director of the Ashbrook Center from 1983-1992
+Founding Member and Executive Director of the Ashbrook Center from 1983-1992

 F. Clifton White, an international public affairs and political consultant, began as Director of the Ashbrook Center in April 1983.
 In this position, he developed the center’s programs and was in charge of all center activities.
 A friend and associate of of John M. Ashbrook for 30 years, White served as senior adviser to the chairman of the Republican Party. was active in Republican Party politics for more than three decades and was known to the press as a national politician since 1964, when he was credited with securing the Republican nomination for Barry Goldwater.